Events, Support Groups and Community Education Programs

 CLM's Child, Adolescent and Family services regularly offer a number of psycho-therapeutic and skill-building groups focused on helping children and teens attain success.
 Led by children's clinicians, the groups are geared to specific age groups and cover a variety of topics.
 Being a part of a therapeutic group can be a profound, powerful and helpful experience for children and teens.
 In the upcoming sessions, group topics being offered include:

-Boys Connection Group, ages 14-17 click here to download (pdf file)
+Anger Management Group, (ages 6 - 9 years) click here to download (pdf file)

-Grief and Loss Group, click here to download (pdf file)
+Emotional Skills Group, (ages 14 - 18 years) click here to download (pdf file)

-Social Skills Development Group, for ages 10-13 click here to download (pdf file)
+Social Skills Development Group, (ages 10 - 13 years) click here to download (pdf file)

 Child Impact Program